samuelgozi/firebase-auth-lite/README.md

 In addition you should consider the next points:

 1. This is still work in progress and the API will change without warning until version 1.0.
-2. There is a small difference when working with Google as a Federated Identity Provider.
+2. There is a small difference working with Federated Identity Providers.
 3. Sessions can only be persisted in localStorage(More options will be added).
-4. Works only on browsers that support ES5, localStorage and Fetch API.
+4. The code is written with modern JS and you are responsible for tranpiling it for your targets, but babelrc configuration is ready.
+The code also makes use of the Fetch API and local storage.
 5. Not fully tested yet(I don't have a good testing strategy yet...)

 ## Features and roadmap